spinalcordtoolbox/sct_docker/Install_WSL.rst

 ***********

 FSL contains fsleyes which is the default viewer for mifti image in SCT.
-Run this to download the installer and execute it:
+Download and execute the installer:

 .. code-block:: sh